iotaledger/hornet/documentation/docs/getting_started/getting_started.md

 ### Linux (and Raspberry Pi)

-Hornet on Linux can be installed using:
+You can install Hornet on Linux using:

 - [The hornet apt repository](https://wiki.iota.org/hornet/getting_started/hornet_apt_repository).
 - [The docker image](https://wiki.iota.org/hornet/getting_started/using_docker).

-It can also be installed using:
+Alternatively, you can buuld Hornet by following these instructions:

 - [Prebuilt binary files](hornet_apt_repository.md#pre-built-binaries), or
 - [Built from the source](hornet_apt_repository.md#build-from-source).

 ### MacOS

-Hornet on MacOS can be installed using:
+You can install Hornet on MacOS using:

 - [The docker image](https://wiki.iota.org/hornet/getting_started/using_docker).

-It can also be installed using:
+Alternatively, you can build Hornet by following these instructions:

 - [Prebuilt binary files](https://wiki.iota.org/hornet/getting_started/using_docker#starting-an-existing-hornet).

 ### Windows

-Hornet on Windows can be installed using:
+You can install Hornet on windows using:

 - [The docker image](https://wiki.iota.org/hornet/getting_started/using_docker).

-It can also be installed using:
+Alternatively, you can build Hornet by following these instructions:

 - [Prebuilt binary files](hornet_apt_repository.md#pre-built-binaries).

 ## Configuration

-Hornet uses several JSON configuration files that can be adjusted based on your deployment and use cases:
+Hornet uses two JSON configuration files that you can tweak based on your deployment requirements:

 - `config.json`: includes all core configuration parameters.
 - `peering.json`: includes connection details to node neighbors (peers).